openjump-gis/openjump/etc/readme.txt

 3. Running OpenJUMP
 -------------------
 Run the startup scripts contained in the /bin folder:
-- For windows, double-click on "oj_windows.bat" or "OpenJUMP.exe"
+- On windows, double-click on oj_windows.bat or OpenJUMP.exe
-- For Linux/Unix, launch oj_linux.sh
+- On Linux/Unix, launch oj_linux.sh
-- For Mac, launch oj_mac.command
+- On Mac OSX, launch oj_mac.command or OpenJUMP.app

 Further notes can be found on our wiki: http://sourceforge.net/apps/mediawiki/jump-pilot/